Source Advisors Main Logo

 How does LIFO affect financial statements?

-LIFO can lower reported COGS and net income during inflation, potentially decreasing tax liability.
-Conversely, in deflationary periods, it can artificially inflate COGS and decrease net income.
+LIFO can increase reported COGS and decrease net income during inflationary times, decreasing tax liability.
+Conversely, in deflationary period, it can artificially deflate COGS and increase net income.